Digitized counterdiabatic quantum critical dynamics: Results

-when truncated at order $l = 1$.
-In one dimension, for open boundary conditions, the time-dependent coefficient $\alpha_1$ reads

-The two-body terms of~\eqlabel{eq:cd} are not straightforward to implement on analog devices such as neutral-atom platforms or quantum annealers, and we perform the quantum simulations in a digitized manner.
-To implement the time-evolution operator resulting from $\mathcal{H}(\lambda)$ on gate-based quantum computers, we use the first-order Suzuki-Trotter decomposition to obtain the digitized time-evolution operator $U(T) = \prod_{m = 0}^M \exp[-i \mathcal{H}(m\delta t) \delta t] + \mathcal{O}(M\delta t^2)$ up to $M$ Trotter steps with $\delta t=T/M$.
-The quantum circuit implementing the digitized time evolution is illustrated in~\figlabel{fig:schematic}c.
+Implementing~\eqlabel{eq:cd} is not straightforward on analog devices, and we perform the quantum simulations in a digitized manner using IBM hardware (Methods).
+The corresponding quantum circuit is illustrated in~\figlabel{fig:schematic}c.